Bursera microphylla

-Bursera microphylla, known by the common name elephant tree in English or 'torote' in Spanish, is a tree in genus Bursera.
+Bursera microphylla, known by the common name elephant tree in English or 'torote' in Spanish, is a tree in the genus Bursera.
 It grows into a distinctive sculptural form, with a thickened, water-storing or caudiciform trunk.
 It is found in the southwestern United States and northwestern Mexico.

 Distribution

 Bursera microphylla is the most northerly member of the Burseraceae in North America and also perhaps the most xeromorphic (desert-adapted) species within the genus as it thrives in the extremely arid desert hills and mountains in northwest Sonora.
 This tree is native to northwestern Mexico (Baja California, Baja California Sur, Sinaloa, Sonora and Zacatecas) and the southwestern United States (southern California and Arizona; especially in desert regions.
 This species can be found within Organ Pipe Cactus National Monument, Cabeza Prieta National Wildlife Refuge, Ironwood Forest National Monument, Sonoran Desert National Monument, El Pinacate y Gran Desierto de Altar Biosphere Reserve, Islas del Golfo de California Biosphere Reserve, Cabo Pulmo National Park, El Vizcaíno Biosphere Reserve, Valle de los Cirios Natural Protected Area, and Sierra de San Pedro Mártir National Park, and Anza-Borrego Desert State Park.

 A few individuals can be found in the Fish Creek Badlands of Anza-Borrego Desert State Park, in a location between the Vallecito Mountains and Ocotillo Wells.
 This small population represents the northernmost extent of the distribution of this species.
+They are also found throughout South Mountain Park and Preserve, south of downtown Phoenix on the rocky slopes of the Gila, Ma Ha Tuak, and Guadalupe ranges of the Salt River Mountains.